anonymous-sbes/midd/README.md

 3. Interpreter config: **Before run jar project compiled by maven**, you need create user and a database with its names defined in _application.properties_ (file in java project resources folder).
 If you want change this names in _application.properties_ do it.
 By default, to Library model, you will set postgresql database name as test\_db and user admin\_test\_db.

 4. Model (**dmodel.json file**): the following models are to be described in the dmodel.json file.
-Each model must be run in different interpreter instances.
-Or if in the same instance, one at a time.
+Each model must be run in different interpreter instances, simultaneously.
+Or if in the same instance, once at a time.
 Put dmodel.json file in /tmp folder (/tmp/dmodel.json).
 You can create your own model and changing the dmodel.json file.

 5. Service initialize: go to the project folder and run  command: **java -jar midd-0.0.1-SNAPSHOT.jar&**